 And that’s when it happened – the world on lockdown.

 Word began to spread faster than the virus itself.
 COVID-19 was an epidemic-turned-pandemic.
 Schools were closing, businesses sent staff home, Government gave weekly, daily even hourly updates.
 The state of emergency came next.
 Essential services were the only places with the lights on.

 It all happened so fast and it’s still happening and developing.

 And here we are, working from home is the new normal.

 Initially, I thought, “This is going to be fun!”
 Who wouldn’t want to spend time hunkered down at home with their kids?
 I think we all want more family time.
 But there’s one little issue, my son is on the spectrum – autism and sensory processing disorder.

 Finding indoor activities for kids that are both fun and educational is tough.
 So, how are parents supposed to work from home with children during COVID-19?
 And what about kiddos who have sensory needs?

 A good question.
-Even as I tap away on this blog, he’s telling me it’s “too loud” and “annoying”.
+Even as I type and tap away on this blog, he’s telling me it’s “too loud” and “annoying”.

 Sensory kids are just that, sensitive.
 Some more than others.
 The barriers they have, become barriers for everyone when we’re all cooped up together.